 Hard copies of records or reports relating to Safeguarding concerns will be kept in a separate, confidential file, securely stored away from the main pupil file.
-Schools may hold some electronic records, for example, a record of concern log or the multi-agency referral form or a central list of those pupils who have a child protection plan in place.
+They will be stored in the document vault section of CPOMs.
+Schools may hold some electronic records, for example, a record of concern log or the multi agency referral form or a central list of those pupils who have a child protection plan in place.
 Authorisation to access these electronic records will be controlled by the Designated Safeguarding Lead.

-The school will keep written records on CPOMS of concerns about children, even where there is no need to action the matter immediately.
+The school will use CPOMS to keep written records of concerns about children, even where there is no need to action the matter immediately.
 These records will be kept within the separate, confidential file.